mrgarth/CIDS/POLICIES.md

 For the purposes of authorship and copyright, the ontology is copyright 2024 Common Approach to Impact Measurement.
 The common approach ontology is being collaboratively developed over a long period of time.
-Individual controbutors to the ontology are recorded in alphabethical order for the specific revisions that they worked on.
+Individual contributors to the ontology are recorded in alphabetical order for the specific revisions that they worked on.

 ## License